typedb/typedb-docs/README.md

 - When the list item completes the unfinished sentence before the list, end the list item with a period and start each item in lowercase.
 - When the concatenation of list items construct one long sentence, end each list items with a comma with the last one ending with a period and start each item in lowercase.
 - In cases other than the two described above, start the item with a capital letter and do not end the item with a full stop or a comma.
-- Have an introductory sentence prior to the list, when possible.
+- Have an introductory sentence before the list, when possible.
 Always end the introductory sentence with a `:`.

 **Footer Notes and Captions**
 - When using a phrase, do not end the line with a period (eg: `Computation of shortest path in Workbase`).